STATUTES OF THE EUROPEAN SOCIETY OF CONTRACEPTION AND REPRODUCTIVE HEALTH

 1. The ordinary General Assembly is composed of all the ordinary and honorary members of the Society.
 The ordinary General Assembly will take place every two years, usually during the ESC Biennial Congress.

-2. An extraordinary General Assembly may be convened by the President within the two year period by the Board of Directors decided by a simple majority or, if necessary, upon request of one half plus one (absolute majority) of the registered members.
+2. An extraordinary General Assembly may be convened within the two year period by the Board of Directors decided by a simple majority.

 8. Only items appearing on the agenda or added at the initiative of the President are to be discussed during the General Assembly.

-9. If necessary, upon request of one half plus one of the registered members, the President can convene an extraordinary General Assembly
+If necessary, upon request of one half plus one of the registered members, the President can convene and extraordinary General Assembly following the procedures set out in Articles X and XI.

-1. The Statutes can only be changed by voting at the General Assembly.
-Where necessary the Executive Committee will prepare the proposed changes, discuss and, if approved at a Board of Directors meeting, present them to the General Assembly for ratification.
+The Statutes can only be changed by voting at the General Assembly.
+Where necessary the Executive Committee will prepare the proposed changes, discuss and if approved at a Board of Directors meeting present them to the General Assembly for ratification.

 The dissolution of the Society can be pronounced by not less than three quarters of the members present at either an ordinary or extraordinary General Assembly to conform with the Law of 1st July 1901 and the decree of 16th August 1901 (French Law).